xmlongan/ajdmom/README.md

 1\times e^{-0kh}h^1k^{-0}\mu^1\theta^0\sigma_v^0\rho^0\left(\sqrt{1-\rho^2}\right)^0,
 $$

 respectively.
-The summation of these terms yields the first moment of the One-Factor SV model:
-$\mathbb{E}[y_n] = (\mu-\theta/2)h$.
+The summation of these terms reproduces the first moment of the Heston SV model: $\mathbb{E}[y_n] = (\mu-\theta/2)h$.
 This demonstrates that the `ajdmom` package successfully encapsulates the model's dynamics into a computationally manipulable form, specifically leveraging a custom dictionary data structure, referred to as `Poly`, to encode the moment's expression.

 ## Documentation